-While the field is intangible, but it will often ripple with energy (the ripples are called the electromagnetic spectrum) and give charge to certain particles (like electrons).
-This charge is the focus of this post, and it is responsible for almost all of the interactions and phenomenon that we see in everyday life.
+While the field is intangible, but it will often ripple with energy (the ripples are called the electromagnetic spectrum) and give charge to electrons.
+This charge is the focus of this article, and it is responsible for almost all of the interactions and phenomenon that we see in everyday life.

 The heat you get from rubbing your hands together, the solid sensation of a brick wall, and the resistance you feel from trying to force two magnets together are all different ways of perceiving the same thing.

 It comes from the electromagnetic force, one of the four fundamental interactions of the universe that determine the interactions of all matter.